finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **list_fees**
 > PagedResourceListOfFee list_fees(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys)

-[EXPERIMENTAL] ListFees: List Fees for a specified Fund.
+[EARLY ACCESS] ListFees: List Fees for a specified Fund.

 List all the Fees matching a particular criteria.